Tarabya of Ava: Heir-apparent

-The only extant record of his years as the heir-apparent concerns his military service in the first part (1385−91) of Forty Years' War.
+The only extant record of his years as the heir-apparent concerns his military service in the Ava–Hanthawaddy War (1385–1391).
 The war was Swa's attempt to take over a divided Mon-speaking kingdom in Lower Burma.
 Its young king Razadarit controlled only the province, and was facing two rebellions in Martaban and in the Irrawaddy delta.

 Tarabya was the overall commander of the 1385–86 campaign which came close to defeating Razadarit.
 The Ava forces missed their opportunity to finish off Razadarit as Min Swe, the commander of the Second Army, disobeyed Tarabya's order.
 (Although he and Min Swe were the commanders-in-chief of the two invasion armies, they were aided by Ava's best commanders, including Tarabya's father-in-law Thilawa and Theinkhathu Saw Hnaung.)
 Tarabya was second-in-command in the next Hanthawaddy campaigns.
 His army did not achieve any meaning battlefield successes in either of those campaigns.
 The war then entered a hiatus in early 1391 as the two sides agreed to a truce.

 Reign

 In April 1400, King Swa died, and Tarabya succeeded.
 But Tarabya's reign was short.
 According to the chronicles, he became insane five months into his reign after a hunting trip to Aung Pinle (near modern Mandalay).
 The king was convinced that the beautiful fairy he made love to in the forest was a representation of Angel Thuyathadi (Saraswati).
 The king's behavior became totally erratic, and the court now entertained the murmurs of replacing him.
 Pretenders to the throne began circling.
-One such pretender, Gov. Yazathingyan of Sagaing had already amassed a force to take over the Ava throne before dying in a freak accident as he disembarked from his war boat at the Ava harbor.
-The king, who was totally oblivious to the surroundings, was assassinated by his one-time tutor Gov. Thihapate of Tagaung.
+One such pretender, Governor Yazathingyan of Sagaing, had already amassed a force to take over the Ava throne before dying in a freak accident as he disembarked from his war boat at the Ava harbor.
+The king, who was totally oblivious to the surroundings, was assassinated by his one-time tutor, Governor Thihapate of Tagaung.

 Thihapate, known by his given name Nga Nauk Hsan, proclaimed himself king.
 But the court led by Chief Minister Min Yaza of Wun Zin did not accept the usurper, and executed him.
-The court gave the throne to Min Swe, who ascended the throne on 25 November 1400.
+The court gave the throne to Min Swe, who ascended the throne as Minkhaung I on 25 November 1400.